core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Group Mode # {#mess-processing}

 When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.
-The security objectives of group mode are discussed in {{ssec-sec-objectives}}.
+The security objectives of the group mode are discussed in {{ssec-sec-objectives}}.
 The group mode MUST be supported.

 The group mode MUST be used to protect group requests intended for multiple recipients or for the whole group.
 This includes both requests directly addressed to multiple recipients, e.g. sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.